Hans Albert Einstein

 Hans Albert Einstein (May 14, 1904 – July 26, 1973) was a Swiss-American engineer, the second child and first son of physicists Albert Einstein and Mileva Marić.
-He was a long-time professor of hydraulic engineering at the University of California, Berkeley.
+He was a professor of hydraulic engineering at the University of California, Berkeley from 1947 until 1971.

 Einstein was widely recognized for his research on sediment transport.
 To honor his outstanding achievement in hydraulic engineering, the American Society of Civil Engineers established the "Hans Albert Einstein Award" in 1988 and the annual award is given to those who have made significant contributions to the field.